June 03, 2022 3 min read

 Warm compresses are used to treat injuries that are more than 48 hours old.
 The heat from a warm compress helps increase blood flow to the affected area which in turn helps relieve muscle pain and tension.

-Cold compresses (also known as ice packs) are used shortly after an injury has occured to restrict blood flow which in turn reduces bruising, swelling and inflammation.
+Cold compresses (also known as ice packs) are used shortly after an injury has occurred to restrict blood flow which in turn reduces bruising, swelling and inflammation.

 In cases of fracture (or suspected fracture) splints and slings are really important to help stabilise the affected limb and prevent further damage which could be caused by movement.